 There are good reasons to go to John O’Groats.

 However at Duncansby Head not only is the view of the stacks magnificent but you can get very close to the ample birdlife (you don’t need binoculars) and see seals around the cliff base.
 Orca (killer whales) can sometimes be seen waiting for the seals to venture back in the water.
 There are rare flowers and a spongy feel to the ground when you walk.
 Most of all, you really will feel that you are on the top of the world with only nature and wide horizons around.

 Of course, for the most Northerly point you have to go to Dunnet Head.
 It is a bit of a drive but well worth it for that “top of the world” feeling.

 The Castle of Mey lies about halfway between John O’Groats and Thurso.
 Home to the late Queen Mother it opens to the public from May to September.
-It is now run as a charitable trust under the keen interest of HRH The Prince Charles, Duke of Rothesay who continues the tradition of royal visits.
+It is now run as a charitable trust under the keen interest of King Charles, who continues to visit.
 The house is a testament to the warmth of the Queen Mother (most people in Caithness will have a personal story to tell).
-The gardens are a tranquil haven and the food is very good in the café.
+The gardens are a tranquil haven and the food in the café is very good.
 For opening times click here.